-For those seeking to set up a business, there are start-up grants, a wide range of affordable business premises - and a welcoming business community.
+For those seeking to set up a business, there are specialist grants, start-up loans and free support available, plus a wide range of affordable workspaces and a welcoming business community.
 All this in the heart of South East with easy access to London and Brighton with some of the greatest concentrations of digital, media and tech in the UK...

 [photo: Towner Gallery Brewers Commission, Eastbourne]

 East Sussex has the benefit of an amazing and talented cultural sector which plays a very important role for the entire region.
 Culture means improved lives, improved urban and rural landscapes and is highly transformative in terms of income-generation, job creation and export earnings.

 Creative networks operate across all cultural, creative and digital sectors in East Sussex.
 Digital technologies are disrupting traditional models and opening up new possibilities for all kinds of creative start-ups.